microsoft/aroworkshop/_entries/03-01 appoverview.md

 - read config maps, secrets, and env variables
 - if connected to shared storage, read and write files
 - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice
+- increase the load to view automatic scaling of the pods to handle the load (via the Horizontal Pod Autoscaler)

 ### OSToy Application Diagram